1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Professional Development Grants for Museums 2026 is a program from the New York State Council on the Arts (NYSCA) in partnership with The ARTS Council of the Southern Finger Lakes that supports mission-aligned professional development for New York State museums and museum service organizations.
+Professional Development Grants for Museums 2026 is sponsored by New York State Council on the Arts (NYSCA) & The ARTS Council of the Southern Finger Lakes.
+Professional Development Grants for Museums 2026 is a program from the New York State Council on the Arts (NYSCA) in partnership with The ARTS Council of the Southern Finger Lakes that supports mission-aligned professional development for New York State museums and museum servic…

 Get alerted about grants like this